 The Internet of Things Cybersecurity Training for Federal Employees Act would require federal employees to receive IoT cybersecurity training.

-“The [bill] will ensure that our federal workforce is aware of these vulnerabilities when using IoT devices at work and at home,” Khanna said in anannouncement.
+“The [bill] will ensure that our federal workforce is aware of these vulnerabilities when using IoT devices at work and at home,” says Khanna.
 “This simple bill does its part in modernizing our government into the 21st century.”

 Rep. Khanna has also sponsored legislation requiring the Bureau of Economic Analysis to study the effects of broadband adoption and deployment on the U.S. economy and legislation to advance the Department of Homeland Security’s (DHS) Continuous Diagnostics Mitigation (CDM) program.
 He’s also working on legislation to address election interference on social media platforms.